AxelThevenot/Python_Benchmark_Test_Optimization_Function_Single_Objective/README.md

 # Python_Benchmark_Test_Optimization_Function_Single_Objective

-Here a repository where you can find and easy access python implementation of a benchmark of function to test optimizations for single objective optimization.
+Here a repository where you can find and easy access python implementation of a benchmark of functions to challenge single objective optimizations.
 You can download or fork the repository freely.
 If you see a mistake you can send me a mail at axel.arcueil@gmail.com or contact me on [LinkedIn](https://www.linkedin.com/in/axel-thevenot/).

 ## Available functions documentation